nathansungu/Helsinki-nathan-amudavi/part0-b/NewNoteDiagram.md

 Note right of server: Server etracts notecontents from request and save it.

-server->>browser:

-HTTP 302 Redirect to /notes
+server->>browser:HTTP 302 Redirect to /notes
     deactivate server

 Note right of browser: Browser follows the redirect to reload the notes page